dbmdz/flusswerk/README.md

 ### Data Processing

-To setup your data processing flow, define a Spring bean of type FlowSpec:
+To set up your data processing flow, define a Spring bean of type FlowSpec:

 ```java
 @Bean